 Democrats have also begun to make the argument that seeking help for his reelection from a foreign government is an impeachable offense by Trump, whether or not it was part of an explicit exchange.

 As Schiff spoke to reporters, Trump took to Twitter, where he echoed the criticism from many Republicans that Schiff and the Democrats were concocting a story to damage his presidency.

 Seconds after the tweet appeared, Schiff, who was still answering questions from reporters, was asked to respond to it.

 “I’m always flattered when I’m attacked by someone of the president’s character,” Schiff responded.

-As Schiff’s exchange with the press concluded, the New York Times reported that Trump told staff members that he wanted to learn the identity of the whistleblower, saying that person was “close to a spy.”
+As Schiff’s exchange with the press concluded, the New York Times reported that Trump told staff members that he wanted to learn the identity of the person in his administration who provided whistleblower information about his call with Zelensky, saying that person was “close to a spy.”
 Schiff, in turn, responded with a tweet of his own.

 Read more from Yahoo News: